-1. Save the digital copy of your DVD collection on PC after export it from VideoProc.
+1. After ripping your DVD for Plex, save the digital copy of your DVD collection on PC after export it from VideoProc Converter.

 2. Install Plex Media Server on your laptop.
 It houses all the media files on your computer.
 Then set it up by registering a new account or log in with an existing one.

 3. Install Plex on your smart TV which functions as the client app to receive files streamed from the housing one.
 Sign in with the same account used on your PC.

 4. The new Plex server should show up when the program is running on your PC, just select this on your TV.
 Then you can access the media library and play the DVD movie on TV.